Mistralys/no-mans-sky-tracker/README.md

 # No Man's Sky tracker

-PHP-based tool for tracking solar systems and outposts in No Man's Sky.
+PHP-based tool for tracking solar systems and outposts in [No Man's Sky](https://www.nomanssky.com/).

 Offers a user interface to manually add solar systems, planets and outpost to keep track of.
 Various views make it easy to find things again, with filtering tools.

+It is intended to make it easier to keep track of noteworthy things while you explore.
+Add detailed comments on solar systems, planets, outposts and more.
+Save the position of planetary POIs to have a way to get back to them.

 ## Requirements